Skip to main content

 Both types of metadata support the following keys:

-• Device ID – ID of device associated with the recording (must match an existing Foxglove device)
+• Device ID – ID of the device associated with the recording (must match an existing Foxglove device)

 • Key – Idempotency key associated with the recording